tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

 Installation instructions
 ===================================

-In the following, VERSION denotes the version number of the TIBERCAD release you downloaded and INSTALLPATH denotes the directory where TIBERCAD gets installed.
+In the following, ``installpath`` denotes the directory where tiberCAD 2.0.0 gets installed.
-Version 2.3.0 of **GMSH** (http://www.geuz.org/gmsh) will be installed together with TIBERCAD.
-For the Linux version of GMSH you need OpenGL libraries installed on your system.
+Version 2.5.0 of ``GMSH`` (http://www.geuz.org/gmsh) will be installed together with tiberCAD.

 Prerequisites
 -------------------

-Get the installer package for your OS/architecture from http://www.tibercad.org or by contacting support@tibercad.org.
+Get the installer package for your OS/architecture from http://www.tiberlab.com or by contacting support@tibercad.org.
 Table 1 lists the packages available for download.
-To run TIBERCAD you will also need a license file that you will have to copy into the installation directory of TIBERCAD.
+To run tiberCAD you will also need a license file that you will have to copy into the installation directory of tiberCAD.

-In the Windows version, some graphical features such as graphical convergence monitors are only available if an X Window server is installed and running.
+..
+In the Windows version, some graphical features such as graphical convergence
+.. monitors are only available if an X Window server is installed and running.

 Windows installation procedure
 --------------------------------------

-To install TIBERCAD in Windows, run the setup program ``tibercad-version_setup.exe`` .
+To install tiberCAD in Windows, run the setup program ``tibercad-2.0.0_setup.exe`` .

 During the installation you can choose the installation directory.
-After finishing installation, copy your license file *(tibercad.lic)* into the **license** subdirectory of the TIBERCAD installation directory (INSTALLPATH/license), without changing its filename.
+After finishing installation, copy your license file ``tibercad.lic`` into the ``license`` subdirectory of the tiberCAD installation directory (``installpath/license``), without changing the filename.